rajen-shres/cobalt/docs/cobalt/django_for_porkchops.rst

 ========================

 You can write Django that works.
 You have got the hang of views and templates.
 You have probably written three things in three different ways but you are getting there.
-Somethings confuse you and it takes a long time to work things out, but you get there in the end.
+Some things confuse you and it takes a long time to work things out, but you get there in the end.

 Level 2 - Quietly Confident
 ===========================

 You have started to really understand models.
-You can do use foreign keys to get data that you used to have to do in two separate queries.
+You can use foreign keys to get data that you used to have to do in two separate queries.
 You don't have to look up the common template tags any more.
 You have discovered Crispy Forms and spent quite a long time getting them to do what you want.
 You think you know how static works now but you still